Regression-Based Bayesian Estimation and Structure Learning for Nonparanormal Graphical Models: Simulation Results

-For the MCMC algorithm for the horseshoe prior, all of the hyperparameters are initialized with ones.
-We consider three values of $c$ that are a range of three orders of magnitude: $c \in \{0.1,1,10\}$.
+For the MCMC algorithm for the horseshoe prior, we consider three values of $c$ that are a range of three orders of magnitude: $c \in \{0.1,1,10\}$.
 The value of $c$ that yields the lowest BIC was selected for the final estimates of the precision matrix and edge matrix.
-The 0-1 loss procedure \eqref{lossprocedure} was used to threshold the precision matrices and construct the edge matrices.
+The 0-1 loss procedure described in Subsection \ref{Loss} was used to threshold the precision matrices and construct the edge matrices.

 For the simulation study, we run 100 replications for each of the nine combinations and assess structure learning for each replication.
 We collect $10000$ MCMC samples for inference after discarding a burn-in of $5000$.
 We do not apply thinning.
-The Bayesian copula method is implemented using the {\tt R} package, {\tt BDGraph} \citep{mohammadi_bayesian_2015,mohammadi_bdgraph:_2017, dobra_loglinear_2017, mohammadi_bdgraph:_2018} using the option ``gcgm''.
+The Bayesian copula method is implemented using the {\tt R} package, {\tt BDGraph} \citep{mohammadi_bdgraph_2019} using the option ``gcgm''.
 Posterior graph selection is done using Bayesian model averaging, the default option in the {\tt BDGraph} package, in which it selects the graph with links for which their estimated posterior probabilities are greater than 0.5.
-The nonparanormal graphical model is implemented using the {\tt R} package {\tt huge} \citep{zhao_huge:_2015} using the option ``truncation''.
+The nonparanormal graphical model is implemented using the {\tt R} package {\tt huge} \citep{zhao_huge_2015} using the option ``truncation''.
 The graphical lasso method is selected for the graph estimation and the default screening method, lossless \citep{witten_new_2011,mazumder_exact_2012}, is used.
 Three regularization selection methods are used to find the estimated precision matrix and select the graphical model: the Stability Approach for Regularization Selection (StARS) \citep{liu_stability_2010}, the modified Rotation Information Criterion (RIC) \citep{lysen_permuted_2009}, and the Extended Bayesian Information Criterion (EBIC) \citep{foygel_extended_2010}.
 The default parameters in the {\tt huge} package are used for each selection method.
 As in \cite{liu_nonparanormal:_2009}, the number of regularization parameters used is 50 and they are selected among an evenly spaced grid in the interval [0.16, 1.2].